bpython/curtsies/readme.md

 `TerminalController.get_event()` waits for a keypress or other event, such as window change or interrupt signal.
 To see what a keypress is called, try `python -m fmtstr.terminalcontroller` and play around.
+Key events are unicode strings, other events inherit from events.Event.

-The `get_event` method takes an optional argument, on by default, to use the curses names of keys that curses has names for.
+The `get_event` method takes an optional argument for how to name keypresses, which is 'curses' by default.
+Note that curses doesn't have nice names for many key combinations, so you'll be putting thing like '\xe1' for option-j and '\x86' for ctrl-option-f.
+If you don't need curses compatibility, you can pass 'fmtstr' for this argument to receive events like "<Ctrl-Meta-J>" and <Option-l>.
+Pass None for this parameter to do no rewriting of keypresses.

 All together now
 ----------------